 In addition, Dr. Luisine Aghajanova, a postdoctoral fellow at the University of California, San Francisco claims that “BPA can interfere with the development of uterine cells and the way they change in preparation for possible pregnancy.”
 This can make it even more difficult for a woman to conceive.

-Even more startling are reports that clearly show that BPA can keep cells from dividing properly, which could inhibit pregnancy; cause birth defects and developmental problems in children.
+Even more startling are reports that clearly show that BPA can keep cells from dividing properly, which could inhibit pregnancy; cause birth defects, and contribute developmental problems in children.

 While BPA exposure can cause infertility among women, there is another concern amongst the fertility industry.
-It also seems to have a dramatic effect on how successful invitro-fertilization is.
-In one study nearly 93% of the women undergoing the treatment had measurable amounts of BPA in their systems as did 81% of their partners.
-This has led researchers to link a higher level of invitro-fertilization failures among this group than in groups with lower BPA level in their bloodstream.
-This of course, has left new questions to be studied as to the effects of BPA and other chemicals found in plastics may have on both natural fertility and the ability to conceive using modern technological methods.
+It also seems to have a dramatic effect on how successful in vitro fertilization is.
+In one study, nearly 93% of the women undergoing the treatment had measurable amounts of BPA in their systems as did 81% of their partners.
+This has led researchers to link a higher level of in vitro fertilization failures among this group than in groups with lower BPA level in their bloodstream.
+This of course, has left new questions to be studied as to the effects of BPA and other chemicals found in plastics may have on both natural fertility and on the ability to conceive using modern technological methods.

 Reducing Your Risks